aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/gen-ai-training-testing/ptl/README.md

   --base_model "Qwen/Qwen3-8B"
 ```

-**Note:** The conversion script automatically discovers the latest checkpoint in the checkpoints directory.
-The `--checkpoints_dir` parameter is optional.
+The script automatically finds the latest checkpoint in `results/{base_model}/checkpoints/`.
+By default, it merges LoRA weights into the base model for maximum compatibility.

 **Parameters:**
 - `--base_model`: Base model ID (must match the model used for training)
 - `--checkpoints_dir`: Directory containing checkpoint files (optional, default: `results/{base_model}/checkpoints`)
 - `--no_merge`: If set, save as LoRA adapter; otherwise merge into base model (default: merge)
+- `--full_ft`: Set to True if checkpoint is from full fine-tuning (default: False)

 **LoRA Merging:**
 - By default, LoRA weights are **merged** into the base model for maximum compatibility